cesarandreu/blog/form_validation_with_angularjs_and_rails/form_validation_with_angularjs_and_rails.md

 end
 ```

-Then you can use it in the model controller whenever something is being created or updated.
+You can use it in the model controller whenever something is being created or updated.

-If we assume the frontend is the previous example, `user_controller.rb` would look something like this:
+If we assume the frontend is the previous example, `user_controller.rb` would look like this:

 ```ruby
 def create